A brief History of the Islip Art Museum

-The Islip Art Museum is the leading exhibition space for contemporary art on Long Island.
+The Islip Art Museum as we know it today was created in 1985 in partnerhsip with the Town of Islip.
+It is currently the leading exhibition space for contemporary art on Long Island.
 The New York Times has called the Museum the"best facility of its kind outside Manhattan."
 An ambitious exhibition program features contemporary art by national and international artists, as well as emerging artists from local communities.

 The Museum presents a number of exhibitions each year in the galleries of the Brookwood Hall mansion, a landmark estate on Long Island's south shore.
 Exhibitions are organized to reflect issues and concerns in the current art world.
 Through its unique Open Call program, IAM invites artists to submit work to an independent curator to consider for inclusion in an annual themed show.
 This once-a-year event is a showcase for new talent in the tri-state area.

 The Museum maintains a growing Permanent Collection of works by leading contemporary artists, with a focus on those with ties to Long Island.
 IAM also presents lectures, workshops, and tours for all age groups.

 Islip Art Museum is a division of the Town of Islip Department of Parks, Recreation and Cultural Affairs and is managed by the Islip Arts Council, a non-profit arts agency with offices in the Brookwood Hall complex.